camilouribebotta/visual-essays/docs/help.md

 A visual essay is a simply a plain text file that is rendered as an interactive web page.
 The visual elements and interactive features are enabled through simple HTML tags that are added to the text.
 These tags are described in the [essay markup](#essay-markup) section of this document.

-When Multiple essays may be combined to create a web site with site-wide headers, footers, and navigation.
+When hosted in a Github repository multiple essays can be combined to create a rich web site with site-wide headers, footers, and navigation.

 ### Custom Components

 ### Custom Site Configuration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzY3NzIyNzksMTk2MTI5NjA3MSw1Mj
+eyJoaXN0b3J5IjpbODE3MDc5NjEyLDE5NjEyOTYwNzEsNTI2Mz
-YzNDc3ODMsLTgwMDkxNzIzOSw1NDk5NTM0ODUsMTI3Mjk4ODcw
+Q3NzgzLC04MDA5MTcyMzksNTQ5OTUzNDg1LDEyNzI5ODg3MDYs
-NiwtMTQzNDcxNzQ5MiwtMTg4NjUxNDgyNiwxMjg1MTA0ODIzLC
+LTE0MzQ3MTc0OTIsLTE4ODY1MTQ4MjYsMTI4NTEwNDgyMywtMT
-0xNTg4ODU5MDkzLDIwNDk5MjI0MjYsLTE5Nzk4NTY5OCwtOTY3
+U4ODg1OTA5MywyMDQ5OTIyNDI2LC0xOTc5ODU2OTgsLTk2Nzg5
-ODk4OTEzLDc0ODU1MDI3OCwtMTU0MTg3MTYyNSwtNjUwODI1MT
+ODkxMyw3NDg1NTAyNzgsLTE1NDE4NzE2MjUsLTY1MDgyNTExNi
-E2LC0xMjMxNzgxODQ1LDEzODk2MzY2OTQsLTIxMjU2MzYyOTEs
+wtMTIzMTc4MTg0NSwxMzg5NjM2Njk0LC0yMTI1NjM2MjkxLDEz
-MTM4OTYzNjY5NF19
+ODk2MzY2OTRdfQ==
 -->